 - Participate in AS 200 or another approved study travel course in Asia

-Note: Students who are unable to study in Asia may take an additional Asian Studies or related course in consultation with the Department Chair
+Note: Students who are unable to study in Asia may take an additional Asian Studies or related course in consultation with the department chair.

 Native speakers of an Asian language

 A student may substitute another major Asian language for Japanese by demonstrating competence in that language.
-However, a person who is a native speaker of an Asian language, or who has achieved at least an intermediate level knowledge of an Asian language, and who elects not to take at least six semester hours of an Asian language at Mary Baldwin College or elsewhere must take up to two additional courses or one additional course and an internship in Asia or with an Asian-related company or institution in the U.S.
+However, a person who is a native speaker of an Asian language, or who has achieved at least an intermediate level knowledge of an Asian language, and who elects not to take at least six semester hours of an Asian language at Mary Baldwin College or elsewhere must take up to two additional courses or one additional course and an internship in Asia or with an Asian-related company or institution in the United States.